Diary of a Network Geek

 Gingerbread Houses, Extreme Edition

-Filed under: Art,Deep Thoughts,Fun,Life, the Universe, and Everything,News and Current Events — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 5:32 am for you boring, normal people.
+Filed under: Art,Deep Thoughts,Fun,Life, the Universe, and Everything,News and Current Events — Posted by the Network Geek during the Hour of the Tiger which is terribly early in the morning or 5:32 am for you boring, normal people.

 No, I did not make gingerbread houses for Christmas.